Allied Control Council: Denazification and eradication of militarism

-Law no. 2 (10 October 1945) provided for the total and permanent dissolution of the National Socialist Party and its revival was totally prohibited.
+Law no. 2 (10 October 1945) provided for the total and permanent dissolution of the National Socialist Workers' Party and its revival was totally prohibited.
 As part of the denazification policy, Directive no. 23 (17 December 1945) prohibited any athletic activities performed as part of military or para-military training, the prohibition to be effective as of 1 January 1946.

-Directive no. 24 (12 January 1946) established a set of comprehensive criteria for the removal from public office those "who have been more than nominal participants in its (Nazi Party) activities" and provided for their removal from any civil service or work in civil organisation, labor unions, industry, education or the press and any work other than simple labor.
+Directive no. 24 (12 January 1946) established a set of comprehensive criteria for the removal from public office those "who have been more than nominal participants in [the Nazi Party's] activities" and provided for their removal from any civil service or work in civil organisation, labor unions, industry, education or the press and any work other than simple labor.
 The category of persons to which the directive applied were those who held significant positions in the Nazi Party or those who joined prior to 1937, the time when membership became compulsory for German citizens.

 In order to eradicate the influence of Nazi literature on the German population, Order no. 4 (13 May 1946) prohibited the publication and dissemination of Nazi or militarist literature and demanded to hand over any existing such literature to the Allied authorities.

-Law no. 31 (1 July 1946) prohibited the German police authorities to conduct any surveillance of political activities by German citizens in the various occupation zones.
+Law no. 31 (1 July 1946) prohibited the German police authorities from conducting any surveillance of political activities by German citizens in the various occupation zones.

 Some reforms were symbolic in nature.
 Law no. 46 (25 February 1947) proclaimed the abolition of Prussia as an administrative unit within Germany, citing past militarism associated with that name as the cause for the change.
-The Prussian government had already been abolished by Hitler in 1934.
-Part of the former territory of Prussia was no longer even populated by Germans, as it became part of Poland after most Germans had been forcibly relocated westward, while the rest of the territory of Prussia was divided among other German Länder.
+The Free State of Prussia and government of Prussia had already been abolished by Hitler in 1934.
+Some parts of the former territory of Prussia was no longer even populated by Germans, as they had become part of Poland or the Soviet Union after most Germans had been forcibly relocated westward, while the rest of the territory of Prussia was divided among other German states.

-Law no. 57 (30 August 1947) dissolved all German insurance companies that were connected with the German Labor Front, established on 1 May 1933.
+Law no. 57 (30 August 1947) dissolved all German insurance companies that were connected with the German Labour Front, established on 1 May 1933.

-Expulsion of German-speaking minorities residing outside Germany
+Resettlement of German-speaking minorities residing outside Germany

 One major issue dealt with by the Control Council was the decision made at the Potsdam Conference regarding the forced removal of German minorities from Czechoslovakia, Hungary and Poland to Allied-occupied Germany.
 On 20 November 1945, the council approved a plan to that effect to be completed by July 1946.
-France, not having been a party to the Potsdam conference, reserved the right not to be bound by any agreements made there; and accordingly refused to accept German expellees into the French zone of occupation.
+France, not having been a party to the Potsdam conference, reserved the right not to be bound by any agreements made there, and accordingly refused to accept German expellees into the French zone of occupation.